Milestones: Meet Liam, a 4-Year-Old Client Who Gave His Mother a Powerful Message After ABA Therapy

 Within a Month of ABA Therapy, Liam’s Meltdowns Became Less Frequent

-Megan called Cindy and quickly found Liam the therapy he needed.
-When he came to Swank, he had significant behavior challenges to overcome.
+Megan called Swank Early Skills Development and quickly found Liam the therapy he needed.
+When he started Intensive ABA Intervention, he had significant behavior challenges to overcome.

 Cindy and her team worked to provide Liam with the tools he needed to say simple sounds, slowly teaching him how to communicate verbally.
-After about a month of intensive, consistent ABA intervention therapy, Megan noticed that the number of meltdowns started to go down.
+Liam learned to ask for things and activities using vocal approximations, which are sounds that make up a word related to the desired item/activity that can be used in place of the adult form of the word until that is learned.
+After about a month of intensive, consistent ABA therapy, Megan noticed that the number of meltdowns started to go down.

 Liam’s doctors and other therapists also saw an improvement in his behavior.
 Overall, they noticed he was more interested in participating in his various therapies and more willing to work.

-ABA Taught Liam How to Verbalize His Thoughts.
+ABA Taught Liam How to Communicate His Thoughts.
 His First Phrase Was Powerful

-Within a year of ABA intervention therapy with Swank, Liam went from a non-verbal four-year-old to speaking, counting, saying his ABC’s and mastering 80 words and some short phrases.
+Within a year of ABA intervention therapy with Swank, Liam went from a non-verbal three-year-old to speaking, counting, saying his ABC’s and mastering 80 words and some short phrases.

 Megan remembers when Liam said his first phrase.